RamiHg/soundio-rs/Readme.md

 There is another Rust wrapper for libsoundio [here](https://github.com/klingtnet/rsoundio).

 This project is a fork of, and was originally created by [Timmmm](https://github.com/Timmmm/soundio-rs).
 The project now lives here, and is under active development again.

+## Changelog

+## 0.2.1

+- Updated to latest version of libsoundio-sys.
+- Fixed hang with CoreAudio if creating context then immediately destroying it.
+- Fixed Rust 1.40 clippy warnings.